 Favorite Castle Tour in Germany: Ludwigsburg Palace

-After a while many castle tours seem to blur together, but not the Ludwigsburg Palace tour where visitors will learn all about the secret lives of royalty including Duke Eberhard’s libido which unfortunately was reserved for his mistresses and not his wife.
-The tour also includes a look at the servant’s quarters where you can only imagine how difficult it would be to live in a cold dark room, while everyone else was surrounded by luxury.
+The tour also includes a look at the servant’s quarters.
+You get a glimpse of how difficult it would be to live in a cold dark room, while everyone else was surrounded by luxury.

 Favorite Hike to a Castle in Germany: Hohenzollern Castle